Djokovic given medical exemption to play at Australian Open

 Djokovic, who is seeking a record 21st Grand Slam singles title, has continually refused to reveal if he is vaccinated against the coronavirus.
 The Victoria state government has mandated that all players, staff and fans attending the Australian Open must be fully vaccinated unless there is a genuine reason why an exemption should be granted.

-Australian Open organizers issued a statement later Tuesday to confirm Djokovic will be allowed to compete at the Australian Open and is on his way to Australia.
+Australian Open organizers issued a statement later Tuesday to confirm Djokovic will be allowed to compete at the tournament, which starts on Jan.
+17, and is on his way to Australia.
+He earlier withdrew from Serbia's team for the ATP Cup, which started last weekend in Sydney.

 “Djokovic applied for a medical exemption which was granted following a rigorous review process involving two separate independent panels of medical experts,” the statement said.
 “One of those was the Independent Medical Exemption Review Panel appointed by the Victorian Department of Health.
 They assessed all applications to see if they met the Australian Technical Advisory Group on Immunisation guidelines.”

-Tennis Australia said the process included the redaction of personal information to ensure privacy for all applicants.
+Tennis Australia said the process included the redaction of personal information to ensure privacy for all applicants, meaning Djokovic was not obliged to make his exemption public.

 Australian Open tournament director Craig Tiley said “fair and independent protocols were established for assessing medical exemption applications that will enable us to ensure Australian Open 2022 is safe and enjoyable for everyone.”